 CAR (CAR)

-- The floor price estimate has low confidence and zero valid primary floors, with a warning that hard-logic floor methods do not apply; the alternative floor is a backup reference only.
+- The floor confidence is low, with zero valid primary floors and a warning that hard-floor methods do not apply, leaving only an alternative reference that requires caution.

 BUY-ZONE DECISION rule signal